gdsge/gdsge.github.io/_sources/example/multi_country_rbc/multi_country_rbc.rst.txt

 The policy functions can be solved by simply calling *iterRslt = iter_rbc.m* after the gmod is compiled.
 The policy iteration takes around 10 minutes on a regular desktop (with a 12-core 2.5GHz CPU).

 Simulation, however, requires some manual configuration as now we need to feed in shocks generated from the actual AR(1) processes, instead of the realizations of shocks used for integration in solving the policy functions.
-Please refer to :download:`main_simulate <main_simulate.m>` for how to a Markov process using MATLAB's built-in functions, and feed in the simulated processes into the toolbox-generated code.
+Please refer to :download:`main_simulate <main_simulate.m>` for how to generate a Markov process using MATLAB's built-in functions, and feed in the simulated processes into the toolbox-generated code.

 The file also contains procedures in calculating the Euler equation errors.
 The unit-free Euler equation error is defined as